GregIngelmo/dotfiles/README.md

 	cd..
 	zsh

-...or be a manly-man and use a one-liner
+...or be a *manly man* and use a one-liner

 	chsh -s `which zsh` && git clone --recursive http://github.com/kemist/dotfiles && cd dotfiles && ./setup.sh

 ## ZSH